nucypher/nucypher/docs/source/support/faq.rst

 Q: How/Where can I acquire NU tokens?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-NU tokens can be acquired via the "*WorkLock*" mechanism developed by NuCypher - more information is available in our `original blog post <https://blog.nucypher.com/the-worklock/>`_ and :ref:`worklock-guide`.
+The initial distribution of NU was done via the "*WorkLock*" mechanism developed by NuCypher -
+more information is available in our `original blog post <https://blog.nucypher.com/the-worklock/>`_ and :ref:`worklock-guide`.

+Participation in WorkLock is now closed, but since NU is an ERC-20 token, it can be purchased through exchanges.

 Q: When/Why does a node operator need to use ``mint`` command?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~